Are you always running a little behind?

 Your response to stress depends on a combination of your nervous system, life experiences, personal coping strategies, and current circumstances.

-That’s why stress can look and feel different for everyone – and why the symptoms and triggers vary so widely.
+That’s why stress can look and feel different for everyone.

 And because stress affects both your body and your mind, any real reset needs to include care for both.